U OF T’S MOST DISTINGUISHED AWARDS PROGRAM

 CONGRATULATIONS TO ALL OF THIS YEAR'S AWARDS OF EXCELLENCE RECIPIENTS!

-The Socrates Project, Department of Philosophy Faculty of Arts and Science
+Professor Paul Stevens, Department of English, Faculty of Arts and Science

 Carolyn Tuohy Impact on Public Policy Award